Get Expert Cannabis SEO Support

 This crucial metric tracks your rankings for search terms that signal purchase readiness but don’t include your brand name.
 Examples include “recreational dispensary open now,” “cannabis delivery service,” “best THC gummies,” or “where to buy CBD oil.”

 These searches represent potential customers who are actively looking to make a purchase but haven’t yet decided where.
-Ranking well for these phrases puts your dispensary in front of buyers at the critical decision-making moment, making them extremely valuable for ROI.
+Ranking well for these phrases puts your dispensary in front of buyers at the critical decision-making moment, making them extremely valuable for ROI and often converting at higher rates than branded searches.

 Organic Click-Through Rate (CTR)